Here you can learn more about V0LT, and read frequently asked questions.

 You can contact V0LT a few different ways.

 If all goes well, hopefully none.
 Most products and services are free to download and use, don't contain ads, and don't have any trackers or data collection tools.
-I do most of what I do in hopes of helping someone out, or improving someone's life, so if I managed to do so, I'd really a message or email.
+I do most of what I do in hopes of helping someone out, or improving someone's life, so if I managed to do so, I'd really appreciate a message or email.
 If you enjoy any of these products or services, then a donation to V0LT, or purchasing a paid V0LT program is also extremely appreciated.
 If you really want a catch, it's probably the lack of quality.
 I develop this programs on my own time, with no help, and with very little resources, so don't expect full quality projects that you'll get from other creators.
 I do my best to produce helpful, high quality content and services, but this isn't always possible.

 I occasionally make physical products for V0LT, but only ever distribute them to people who I have physical access to, as I don't have the time nor the resources to ship anything.
 The physical products I do produce are usually very simple, like stickers of the V0LT emblem, or other small objects.
 You can see some of these products by clicking "Local" in the navigation bar at the top of the page.